thoughtbot/goal-oriented-git/src/1-1-get-set-up.md

 ## Using the command line

 Everything covered in this book will be done from the command line.
-While there are various graphical interfaces for Git, the command line interface is powerful, flexible, and works on every platform, and it allows us to take things step-by-step so we can really understand what's happening.
+While there are various applications that provide graphical interfaces for Git, the command line interface is powerful, flexible, and works on every platform.
+Issuing commands, one-by-one, forces us to take things step-by-step so we can really understand what's happening.

 If you're not familiar with using command line tools, then there are a few terms you'll need to know.
 Here's a typical Git command: